Community Internships in Zambia

 Tikondane Community Centre

 Tucked into Eastern Zambia, one of Southern Africa’s poorest corners, Tikondane Community Centre runs essential services in its local community.
-These include:

 - adult education